Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the Radeon HD 3870 X2 1GB should in theory be much superior to the Radeon HD 6770 overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon HD 3870 X2 1GB should theoretically be a lot superior to the Radeon HD 6770 in general. (explain)

-Texel RateThe Radeon HD 6770 will be quite a bit (more or less 36%) more effective at anisotropic filtering than the Radeon HD 3870 X2 1GB. (explain)
+Texel RateThe Radeon HD 6770 should be much (about 36%) more effective at anisotropic filtering than the Radeon HD 3870 X2 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison